tqvarnst/jdg-labs.old/projects/lab1/lab-guides/lab1-guide.md

 The First step over is to verify that the application build and deploy before we do anything else.

 ### Install and build the mock project

-1. Download a ZIP of the project directly from the site or by using the following command

-        $  curl https://codeload.github.com/tqvarnst/jdg-modules-demo/zip/master -o lab1.zip

-2. Unzip into a suitable directory and change dir to it

-        $ unzip lab1.zip  -d ~/tmp
-        $ cd ~/tmp

-3. Rename the top directory and change dir to it

-        $ mv jdg-modules-demo-1.0-mockup lab1
-        $ cd lab1

-4. Copy JBoss EAP 6.2 and JDG 6.3 EAP Modules into installs directory (In the commmand we assumet that the files are in the Download folder in your home directory, you may have to change that to the location where you have download this files)

-		$ cp ~/Download/jboss-eap-6.2.0.zip installs/
-		$ cp ~/Download/jboss-datagrid-6.3.0-eap-modules-library.zip installs/

-5. Run the init script

-        $ ./init.sh

-6. Start the JBoss EAP

-		$ target/jboss-eap-6.2/bin/standalone.sh

-7. In another terminal change directory to the project, build and deploy it
+1. In terminal (on the dev host) change directory to the project, build and deploy it

         $ cd project/todo
         $ mvn package jboss-as:deploy

-8. Verify in a browser that application deployed nice successfully by clicking [this](http://localhost:8080/todo) link.
-Also notice that if you try to add a task, it doesn't work and if you check a task as completed and reload the browser it shows up as not completed again.
-This is becuase the application doesn't store the content.
+1. Verify in a browser that application deployed nice successfully by opening [http://localhost:8080/todo](http://localhost:8080/todo) in a browser.

-9. We are now done with the installation and deployment of the Mock project.
-If you didn't understand each step, don't worry from this point it will only get easier and much more about coding Java. :-)
+1. Click around and verify that you can add tasks and complete tasks etc.

+	The Mock application is simple todo application that uses a database to store tasks.
+It uses angular.js on the client and the server side consists of REST services to list, create and update these tasks.

+1. Go thourgh the code a bit to understand the application

 ### Add dependencies to the maven project